ocean-tracking-network/node-manager-training/_episodes/20_movers_notebooks.md

 teaching: 60
 exercises: 0
 questions:
-- "What are considered of moving platforms.
+- "What are considered moving platforms.
 What are the use cases?"
-- "How do I load moving platform missing metadata, telemetry data, and detections into the Database?"
+- "How do I load moving platform metadata, telemetry data, and detections into the Database?"
 ---
 objectives:
 - "Understand the workflow for moving platform workflow in the OTN system"